 Damage from wheel loaders and semi-trucks that hit the trusses and damages caused by hidden corrosion and rust (inline galvanized trusses that rust from the inside out undetected).

 Understanding the factors that play into the increased variable cost of ownership, our engineers designed the Magnum Series to mount independently from the salt retaining wall, to allow exceptional clearances preventing impact damages from operators.

 Mounting the building independently from the salt retaining wall allows for exceptional clearances preventing impact damages from operators.

 Paired with our hot dipped galvanized trusses, you can rest assured knowing that your tension fabric structure will outlast and outperform its competitors year after year.

 When choosing the best structure for your salt or sand storage facility, you want two main things; longevity and durability.
 The structure you choose for your facility should provide you with peace of mind and assurance that your investment will decrease your overall operating expense over time.

 Tallest Vertical Clearances

-The Magnum Series boasts an impressive 20-foot tall vertical clearance at the bunker wall and 30-foot by 37-foot tall dumping lane inside the building.
+The Magnum Series boasts an impressive 20-foot tall vertical clearance at the bunker wall and a 30-foot wide by 37-foot tall dumping lane inside the building.